mendersoftware/mender-docs/07.Server-installation/04.Production-installation-with-kubernetes/docs.md

 The requirements listed below are what Northern.tech tests internally and supports for production installations of the mender server.
 Alternative providers might technically work as well, but are not officially supported.

+### Hardware Requirements
+Here are the hardware requirements for the Mender Server (excluding the database and artifact storage requirements):

+!!
+Currently, the MongoDB setup included in the Helm Chart  only supports x86_64 !! architecture.
+If you want to use arm64, you will need to set up an external !!
+MongoDB cluster.

+* Architectures: x86_64, arm64
+* small size (up to 100 devices): 8 GB RAM, 4 vCPUs
+* medium size (up to 10K devices): 16 GB RAM, 8 vCPUs
+* large size (up to 100K devices): 24 GB RAM, 16 vCPUs

 ### Platform and software dependencies